Skip to main content

 BrainLes preprocessing is a comprehensive tool for preprocessing tasks in biomedical imaging, with a focus on (but not limited to) multi-modal brain MRI.
 It can be used to build modular preprocessing pipelines:

-BrainLes is written backend-agnostic meaning it allows to swap the registration, brain extraction tools and defacing tools.
+BrainLes is written modular and backend-agnostic meaning it allows to skip or swap registration, brain extraction, N4 bias correction and defacing tools.

 Installation